SAM3D: Zero-Shot 3D Object Detection via Segment Anything Model: Introduction

 In this paper, we aim to explore the zero-shot 3D object detection with SAM~\cite{kirillov2023sam} alone.
-Considering SAM is initially built for 2D images, we need to represent a 3D scene into a 2D image carrying crucial 3D information (\eg, depths).
-Thus, the Bird's Eye View (BEV) is a natural choice.
+Considering SAM is initially built for 2D images, many challenges exist when using SAM for 3D detection (Please refer to the appendix for more discussion).
+The key insight is that we can leverage the powerful capability of SAM for 3D object detection by using the Bird's Eye View (BEV), which carries crucial 3D information (e.g., depths) with a 2D image-like data format.
+Thus, the challenges to using SAM for 3D detection can be significantly solved.
 With this observation, we present SAM3D, which uses SAM to segment on BEV maps and predicts objects based on the masks from its outputs.

 We evaluate our method on the large-scale Waymo Open Dataset~\cite{sun2020waymo}, and the results show the great potential of SAM on 3D object detection.
-Although this paper is only an early attempt and is still in progress, it gives a positive signal for applying vision foundation models like SAM for 3D vision, especially for 3D object detection.
+Although this paper is only an early attempt, it gives a positive signal for applying vision foundation models like SAM for 3D vision tasks, especially for 3D object detection.